-A minor in Journalism and Mass Communication consists of JMC 101, JMC 205, PW 211 and 9 hours of electives with a JMC prefix.
+A minor in Journalism and Mass Communication consists of JMC 101, JMC 105, PW 211 and nine credits of electives with a JMC prefix.

 Professional Writing Minor

 The Professional Writing minor provides instruction primarily in non-journalistic writing for students who wish to broaden their general competence in written communication.